 The application form process is the first hurdle you have to overcome, and you have succeeded.
-You should gain some confidence from knowing that you've received an invite, which means that the firm likes what they see from your initial profile.
+You should gain some confidence from knowing that you've received an invite, which means that the business likes what they see from your initial profile.
 Now all you need to do is make a good impression over the video interview, and you're one step closer to the assessment centre.

 Key preparation for success

-During a video interview, the last thing that you want to be thinking about is that embarrassing Take That poster that you might have up in the background.
+During a video interview, the last thing that you want to be thinking about is that embarrassing poster that you might have up in the background.
 You should make sure that your environment is clean, bright and clear of anything which may distract the assessor during the interview.

 Make sure that you make anybody in your household aware that you are completing an interview.
 Even if you have let everybody know, go the extra mile to stop any unwanted interruptions, such as putting a sign on the door as a reminder.
 The biggest distraction during an interview is having someone walk in unannounced, and it completely takes you out of your stride.